MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-SamAccountPasswordHash.md

 ```

 ### -LMHash
-Specify a new LM password hash value in hexadecimal format.
+Specifies a new LM password hash value in hexadecimal format.

 ```yaml
 Type: Byte[]